Ivan Johnson (basketball): College career

-Johnson played college basketball for four different colleges including Cisco Junior College in Texas and Los Angeles Southwest Junior College, where he averaged 22.3 points, 12.2 rebounds and 2.4 blocks per game as a sophomore.
-He then transferred to the University of Oregon on a scholarship.
+Johnson played college basketball for four different colleges, including two junior colleges, Cisco Junior College in Texas and Los Angeles Southwest College, where he averaged 22.3 points, 12.2 rebounds and 2.4 blocks per game as a sophomore.
+He then transferred to the University of Oregon on a scholarship before finishing his college career at Cal State San Bernardino.

 Professional career

 NBA D-League and Korean Basketball League (2007–2010)

-Johnson began his professional career in the NBA D-League where he played for the Anaheim Arsenal and Rio Grande Valley Vipers from 2007-2008.
-After that, he played in the Korean Basketball League (KBL) with the Changwon LG Sakers and Jeonju KCC Egis from 2008-2010.
+Johnson began his professional career in the NBA D-League where he played for the Anaheim Arsenal and Rio Grande Valley Vipers from 2007–2008.
+After that, he played in the Korean Basketball League (KBL) with the Changwon LG Sakers and Jeonju KCC Egis from 2008–2010.
 He was "banned forever" from the KBL for directing the middle-finger gesture at a referee during the final game of the championship series.
 After the game, the KBL held a meeting and also decided to fine Johnson US$4,448.